Prathamubana24/Final-project/README.md

 https://www.kaggle.com/vipoooool/new-plant-diseases-dataset
 Kraggle Documents: This datasheets have around 87K rgb pictures for healthy and diseased crop leafs that split into 38 diverse categories.
 # How to Use
-1. Homepage ==> Serve as the entry point for the application, providing an overview and guiding users to key functionalities.User visits the homepage.User reads about the application and its features.
+Homepage ==> Serving as an entry point for application, provide an overview and guide users to key functionalities.
+User visit the homepage.
+User reading about application and its features.

-2. Image Upload Section ==> Allow users to upload images of crops for disease diagnosis.User clicks the upload button or drags and drops an image.The image is previewed, and the user confirms the upload.
-User clicks the predict button to send the image for analysis.
+Image Upload Section ==> Allowing users to upload images of cops for disease diagnoses.
+User clicks upload button or drags and needle drops an image.
+The image preview, and user confirmed upload.
+User clicks predicts button to send the image for analyses.

-3. Disease Diagnosis and Result Display ==> Provide users with the diagnosis results of the uploaded crop images.After submitting an image, the system analyzes the image.The result is displayed.
+Disease Diagnoses and Result Display ==> Providing users with diagnosis results of uploaded crop images.
+After submitting an image, the system analysis the image.
+Result displaying.